-Joint tenancy also includes what is called a “right of survivorship,” which means that if you pass away, your co-owner will automatically own the entire property alone, whether or not you made any sort of agreement to leave them the property (other than the recorded title itself).
+Joint tenancy also includes what is called a “right of survivorship.”
+This means that if one of you dies, your co-owner will own the entire home on their own, regardless of whether you had any agreement to leave them the property (other than the recorded title itself).

 How Does Joint Tenancy Work?

 Joint tenancy is controlled by the state where you live, so you’ll need to look to state law to see exactly how to enter into a joint tenancy.
 The laws about joint tenancy also vary depending on whether you’re talking about real or personal property.